Timo6/vdrift-frameworks/ReadMe.md

 number from the resultant folder, for example expand _libogg-1.3.0.tar.gz_ into _vdrift-frameworks/Ogg/libogg/_

-# Configuring
-Now you need to configure a few of the libraries before we can build the frameworks.

-## Archive
-In a command line:

-    cd vdrift-frameworks/Archive/libarchive
-    ./configure

-Open _vdrift-frameworks/Archive/libarchive/config.h_ and change the number at the end of line 613

-    #define HAVE_STRUCT_STAT_ST_BIRTHTIME

-and line 616

-    #define HAVE_STRUCT_STAT_ST_BIRTHTIMESPEC_TV_NSEC

-from 1 to 0.

-## cURL
+# cURL
+Before you can build the cURL framework, some files need to be generated:
     cd vdrift-frameworks/cURL/curl
     mkdir xcode
     cd xcode
     cmake -G "Xcode" ../

-## All
+# Updating
 Update the version in _vdrift-frameworks/**FRAMEWORK_NAME**/**FRAMEWORK_NAME**-Info.plist_ and the _Compatibility Version_, _Current Library Version_ and _Framework Version_
 in the appropriate build settings in Xcode according to